 In addition, the CEO is part of a performance bonus system that covers the entire personnel of Harvia’s companies in Finland.
 In the system, the performance bonus is a maximum of six percent of the annual salary, based on the achievement of certain profitability targets.

-The CEO is covered by the 2023–2025 performance period of the share-based long-term incentive program for Harvia’s CEO, Management Team and selected key personnel.
-The number of Harvia shares payable to the CEO for the performance period can be no more than 13,835 shares (gross).
+The CEO is covered by the share-based long-term incentive program for Harvia’s CEO, Management Team and selected key personnel for the 2023–2025 and 2024–2026 performance periods.
+The number of Harvia shares payable to the CEO for the performance period 2023–2025 can be no more than 13,835 shares (gross) and for the performance period 2023–2025 a maximum of 11,893 shares (gross).
 The program is explained below in the section Share-based incentive program.

-Read more about remuneration at Harvia in the Remuneration Report 2022.
+Read more about the remuneration of Harvia’s CEO in the Remuneration report 2023.

 The CEO’s contract contains a mutual six-month period of notice, and a 12-month non-compete period upon its termination.
 If the company terminates the contract of employment, the CEO is entitled to a severance payment corresponding to six months’ full salary.